Through the 1980s and 1990s the electric guitar player’s love for their distortion knew no bounds.

 This is the route that most guitar players take, either because they only own one distortion pedal or because they use the distortion in their amps.

-If you look at our Combo Amps Roundup post, you’ll notice that most amps have more than one channel.
+Most amps have more than one channel.
 That’s meant to give the guitar player the option of several different sounds within their amplifier.

 Via a footswitch or the amp’s interface, the guitarist can change between different settings that have been preset on each individual channel.